 Repeated read-alouds reshape the brain pathways tied to spoken language.
 Every page gives a wobbly word a place to land.

-“When a child points at a word and says, ‘Look, it’s Clumbo!’, something beautiful has happened.
-The alphabet is no longer a chore to get through ~ it’s a collection of friends worth greeting every time the page turns.”
+“When a child points at a sound and says, ‘I know that one!’ ~ something quiet and important has happened.
+Reading stops being a chore to get through.
+It becomes a friend they keep meeting every time the page turns.”

 ~ Maisel McLaula

 This collection was built for the adults in a child’s reading life ~ the ones who sit on the floor for story time, who hear every mispronounced word with patience, who want early literacy to feel like wonder instead of work.
-Each story is grounded in phonemic-awareness research, shaped by rhythm and movement, and told with the warmth of someone who has watched a child light up at the sound of their own name.
+Each story is grounded in phonological awareness research, written to turn the building blocks of reading into the part of the day everyone giggles through.

 “There is no wrong way to find your voice.
 There is only the moment you start using it.”